opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

-Ilkka editing: adding placeholder figures for the new (split-up) diagrams
+20121028 : Ilkka: Added placeholder figures for the new (split-up) diagrams 20,21 and 28.
+Updated figure number fields.

 20211027: Sylvain
 - issues cross-checked ok: #146, #154, #114, #140, #155